 Don’t yell or chastise him when he goes for a stroll.
-Fearful dogs react poorly, so ignore the behavior and soon remove him.
+Fearful dogs react poorly, so ignore the behavior and soon remove them.

 Punishment will confuse him and make him afraid to urinate.
-Instead, concentrate on making the outdoor toilet area inviting, comfy.
+Instead, concentrate on making the outdoor toilet area inviting and comfy.
 You may also try to give him gifts and attention.

 Bring up the Cue

 After a week, give him the ‘go toilet’ order shortly before he has to defecate.
 After he finishes, praise him and pamper him.

 Repeat this technique every time he uses the specified area for a few weeks.
 He’ll want to go to the bathroom as soon as he hears the instruction.

 Less frequent rewards when he stops walking and spends more time in the zone.
 Be persistent with the instruction.

 Set a regular eating and bathroom routine.
 You can anticipate his bowel movements if you feed him simultaneously every day.